 Cayman’s Women’s National team haven’t played internationally since the women won the Legacy International T20 Tournament in 2016.
 With no domestic league action since, the long delays have caused female athletes to go elsewhere.

 “The women have no interest anymore,” said Mrs. Forbes.
 “They’ve gone to play other sports.
 You still have a few women who would be interested, but the association isn’t doing anything and there’s no way around hosting any cricket other than going through the association.”

 Cricket President Abali Hoilett recognizes these challenges.

-“We do struggle in that area, but the hopes are for next year we can bring back the women who were instrumental who were bringing back cricket in Cayman, and have them form a mentoring and nurturing role with younger girls.”
+“We do struggle in that area, but the hopes are for next year we can bring back the women who were instrumental for women’s cricket in Cayman, and have them form a mentoring and nurturing role with younger girls,” said Mr. Hoilett.

 Forbes says national women’s players are willing to do just that.
 She says, however, leadership isn’t just about instruction.

 “We used to have school kids join the women league and they play, but if nothing going on you wont get the interest of the school girls to play either,” said Mrs. Forbes.
 “I don’t know what their interest lies, if it’s just with the men?
 I don’t see them doing anything.”

 “We would love to see senior women’s coming back,” said Mr. Hoilett.
 “The thing that I would say with that and all other countries are faced with that challenge right now.
 The ICC sets down particular criteria right now, they’d like to see a shift to having the foundation at the Primary schools and making sure there’s adequate skill levels.”

 With an eye on the future of the sport in Cayman, Hoilett asks for patience from its female cricketers.